DeVillax/Login-Python/README.md

 ## 5) How to run the code

  ### 5.1) Running the code
-  This program can be executed through the system console by accessing the directory where files are and executing the following command line.
+  This program can be launched through the system console by accessing the directory where files are and executing the following command line.

   python app.py